Skip to main content

 It is always a treat to see how our muses interact and inspire each other.

-For Thinking Cap, we began with a couple of readings from my co-host Linda Allen and then a bit of Metacognative drawing - pen or marker on the paper, and do a free form doodle, thinking of the phrase, "___ my thinking cap" (activating, accessing, what's ...) we drew for about a minute, then wrote about what we accessed.
+For Thinking Cap, we began with a couple of readings from my co-host Linda Allen and then a bit of Metacognative drawing - pen or marker on the paper, and do a free form doodle, thinking of the phrase, "______ my thinking cap" (activating, accessing, what's ...) we drew for a minute or two, then wrote about what we accessed.

 We went on to sketch/ paint an image of our Thinking Cap for 5-10 minutes - and what a delightful variety of images emerged, and then shared during our Red Thread Circle.
 Cindy recalled doodling light bulbs in her college notebooks when she had "ah-ha!"' moments!